angular/angular/adev/src/content/ecosystem/rxjs-interop/output-interop.md

 # RxJS interop with component and directive outputs

-IMPORTANT: The RxJS Interop package is available for [developer preview](reference/releases#developer-preview).
-It's ready for you to try, but it might change before it is stable.

 Tip: This guide assumes you're familiar with [component and directive outputs](guide/components/outputs).

 The `@angular/rxjs-interop` package offers two APIs related to component and directive outputs.